KU-Blockchain/DAO-Docs/blog/2024-07-31-kbf-hightlights-2024/index.md

 16 students were selected for Cohort 1.0, which received support and educational materials from [Pinata](https://pinata.cloud/), [Ripple](https://ripple.com/), and [a16z crypto](https://a16zcrypto.com/).

-Emma Nasseri, president of the KU Blockchain Institute and a final year KU honors computer science and visual arts student, led the design and planning process for KBF.
+Emma Nasseri, President of the KU Blockchain Institute and a final year KU honors Computer Science and Visual Arts student, led the design and planning process for KBF.
 “I’m so excited to see what doors open for students because of this opportunity to learn and independently build on blockchain,” says Nasseri.
-“We have an incredible community of students, researchers, and industry leaders with roots in Kansas, committed to supporting this cause and driving blockchain education and adoption in the Midwest.
+“We have an incredible community of students, researchers, and industry leaders with roots in Kansas, committed to supporting this cause and driving blockchain education and adoption in the Midwest."

-KBF consisted of:
+The program consisted of:

 - Classes every Thursday from 7 to 9 p.m.
-CST from June 11 through July 23 (meals are provided at every class)
+CST from June 11 through July 23 (with meals provided at every class)
 - A scholarship for each participating student
 - A bonus, quadratically allocated award pool for outstanding projects
 - Unique portfolio-building and networking opportunities